EgorBo/Disasmo/README.md

 ![demo](images/screenshot.gif)

 # Known Issues
 * Only .NET Core Console applications are supported.
-In theory, I could add an empty `Main()` to class/ns librararies during disasm as a workaround.
 * I only tested it for .NET Core 3.0 apps
 * Multi-target projects are not supported
 * Generic methods are not supported